Thai court acquits opposition party of opposing monarchy | DW | 21.01.2020

 What is the Future Foward Party?

-The progressive party was formed in 2018 on a platform calling for an end to the military's influence on Thai politics.
-It came third in national elections last year, winning 6.2 million votes from a mainly younger electorate.
+The progressive party was formed in 2018 on a platform calling for an end to the military's influence on Thai politics, including seeking to reform the constitution which was drafted after a military coup in 2014.
+Future Forward came third in national elections last year, winning 6.2 million votes from a mainly younger electorate.

+Its leader, the auto-parts billionaire Thanathorn Juangroongruangkrit is facing a number of allegations, including that Future Forward Party accepted loans from Thanathorn, breaking electoral laws governing party funding.

+The Constitutional Court also disqualified Thanathorn from acting as lawmaker last year, ruling he violated a regulation on media ownership.

 Read more: Thailand election highlights a divided society